nchristensen/pySEMTools/paper.md

 # Features

 `PyNekTools` relies heavily on MPI for Python by @mpi4py, given that it has been designed from the beginning to work on distributed settings.
 For computations, we rely on NumPy [@numpy].
-It has been extensively tested on data produced by Nek5000 and Neko but, as mentioned before, the implemented and routines are consistent with any SEM-like data structure with hexahedral elements.
+It has been extensively tested on data produced by Nek5000 and Neko but, as mentioned before, the implemented methods and routines are consistent with any SEM-like data structure with hexahedral elements.
 Among its most relevant features are the following:

 * **Parallel IO**: A set of routines to perform distributed IO on Nek5000/Neko field files and directly keep the data in memory on NumPy arrays or PyMech data objects.
 * **Parallel data interfaces**: A set of objects that aim to facilitate the transfer of messages among processors.
 Done to ease the use of MPI functions for more inexperienced users.